unkrich/rails-saas-starter/README.md

 # README

+Note: This project is out of date and should not be used as is.

 # Synopsis

 This project exists because the pre-existing solutions such as rails-stripe-membership-saas and more for building a SaaS application simply didn't fit my needs.
 While those projects are fantastic and may cover a wider range of functionalities, I found myself fighting with the code rather than building and understanding it.